IBM/aspera-cli/docs/README.erb.md

 A few **Command Parameters** are optional, they are always located at the end of the command line.

-A special Extended Value `@p:` has the following meaning:
+A special Extended Value `@:` has the following meaning:

 - Take all remaining positional arguments
 - Expect each of them to have the format: `<path>=<value>`